laraning/flame/README.md

 A thought came to me: "What if I have a way to know automatically what actions am I running and then automatically load my graphical layout accordingly to that action, reusing the layout and not just create more and more views?"

 That's where Flame started.
-Flame will automate this behaivour for you, bringing you much more simplicity in building your Laravel web app features!
+Flame will automate this behaviour for you.
+Let's see how.

 ## How it works

+After installing Flame, let's follow this step-by-step guide to see how Flame works.

 The flame.php configuration file already have an entry to put all your features in the App\Flame\Features namespace.